ritagathoni/ai-annotation-examples/README.md

 ## Annotation Workflow

-This repository illustrates a typical structured data annotation pipeline used in AI training and evaluation.
+This repository illustrates a structured data extraction and modeling pipeline, where semi-structured or document-style inputs are transformed into validated, schema-compliant JSON outputs.

 sample_input.txt
 Raw semi-structured records that require annotation.